underlost/tera/README.md

 I made two major revisions to the CSS file:

-* With the PSD being only a width of only 1024px, the background imgage that displays the characters appears cut off on larger resolutions.
+* With the PSD being a width of only 1024px, the background imgage that displays the characters appears cut off on larger resolutions.
 I added a few simple gradients so its a little less jarring and doesn’t look like the image is just cut off on the sides.
 If I had more assets, Id probably work with a designer/artist to make something a little more high res that spans the entire width of the user’s browser window.

-* Text merged onto other layers, so it proved to be a little tricky to get decent background image slices of the psd.
+* Text was merged onto other layers, so it proved to be a little tricky to get decent background image slices off the psd.
 This applied primarily to the navigation near the top of the page.
 Granted I could have sliced the nav up into individual images, but striping the text from the PSD and adding it later in the HTML proves with more flexibility for simple hover/focus states.

 * I also briefly touched up some of the borders in the content section.
 There were partially deleted leaves in the top right of the border.